-E. Latest date by which SAT or ACT scores must be received for fall-term admission August 15 required of some students): G. Please indicate which tests your institution uses for placement (e.g., state tests) : SAT Pro in F eshman Profile vide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted er special arrangements. star stuc cate Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national indardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) dents who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not critical reading for a egory of students) or combine other standardized test results (such as TOEFL) in this item.
-Do not convert SAT scores to ACT res and vice versa.
-Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables corg/concordance).
-Percent submitting SAT scores Number submitting SAT scores Percent submitting ACT scores Number submitting ACT scores 803 For each assessment listed below, report the score that represents the 25 th percentile (the score that 25 percent of the freshman population scored at or below) and the 75th percentile score (the score that 25 percent scored at or above).
+D. In addition, does your institution use applicants' test scores for academic advising?
+X yes no E. F. Latest date by which SAT or ACT scores must be received for fall-term admission August 15 Latest date by which SAT Subject Test scores must be received for fall-term admission If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT Pro enr eshman Profile vide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students olled in Fall 2019, including students who began studies during summer, international students/nonresident aliens, and dents admitted under special arrangements. star (free Percent and number of first-time, first-year (freshman) students enrolled in Fall 2019 who submitted national ndardized (SAT/ACT) test scores.
+Include information for ALL enrolled, degree-seeking, first-time, first-year eshman) students who submitted test scores.
+Do not include partial test scores (e.g., mathematics scores but not critical ding for a category of students) or combine other standardized test results (such as TOEFL) in this item.
+Do not convert T scores to ACT scores and vice versa. student submitted multiple sets of scores for a single test, report this information according to how you use the a.
+For example: If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other).
+If you average the scores, use the average to report the scores.
+Percent submitting SAT scores Percent submitting ACT scores 95.2 Number submitting SAT scores Number submitting ACT scores 697 each assessment listed below, report the score that represents the 25 th percentile (the score that 25 percent of the shman population scored at or below) and the 75 th percentile score (the score that 25 percent scored at or above).